microsoft/X-Decoder/README.md

 ## Contact Information

-For issues to use our X-Chat, please submit a GitHub issue or contact Jianwei Yang (jianwyan@microsoft.com).
+For issues to use our X-GPT, please submit a GitHub issue or contact Jianwei Yang (jianwyan@microsoft.com).